MadrHacks/snakeCTF2025Finals-writeups/reversing/silly-fractions/README.md

 	return state
 ```

-In solver.zip you can find a sample solve scripts which extracts the key and encrypted flag from any given checker.frac, decrypts the flag and prints it out to screen - normally you only need to extract the specific key and encrypted flag once, so there are some extra steps which may normally omitted.
+In solver.zip you can find a sample solve script which extracts the key and encrypted flag for any given checker.frac, decrypts the flag and prints it out to screen - normally you only need to extract the key and encrypted flag of your specific checker.frac, so there are some extra steps which may normally be omitted.

 Hope you had fun!
-Thank you for playing :3
+Thanks for playing :3